 The Government

-After the voters have chosen the 349 members who are to represent them in the Riksdag, the Riksdag appoints a prime minister.
-After this, the prime minister appoints the ministers who will be part of the Government.
+After the voters have elected the 349 members who are to represent them in the Riksdag, the Riksdag appoints a Prime Minister.
+After this, the Prime Minister appoints the ministers who will form part of the Government.

 The Government must be supported by the Riksdag, otherwise it may be forced to resign.
-Whenever it wants, the Riksdag is free to hold a vote to see whether the Government still enjoys the Riksdag's support.
+At any point in time, the Riksdag is free to hold a vote of confidence to see whether the Government still enjoys the Riksdag’s support.
 This is known as parliamentary government.

 The Government can also decide on rules that everyone in Sweden must comply with.
 Such rules are known as ordinances.
 But it is the Riksdag alone that passes laws.